nhejazi/txshift/paper/paper.md

 Despite the promise of such advances in causal inference, real data analyses are often further complicated by economic constraints, such as when the primary variable of interest is far more expensive to collect than auxiliary covariates.
-Two-phase sampling schemes are often used to bypass such limitations -- unfortunately, their use produces side effects that require further adjustment when formal statistical inference is the principal goal of a study.
-Among the rich literature on two-phase designs, @rose2011targeted2sd stand out for providing a study of nonparametric efficiency theory under such designs.
-Their work can be used to construct efficient estimators of causal effects under general two-phase sampling designs.
+Two-phase sampling is often used to bypass these limitations -- unfortunately, these sampling schemes produce side effects that require further adjustment when formal statistical inference is the principal goal of a study.
+Among the rich literature on two-phase designs, @rose2011targeted2sd stand out for providing a study of nonparametric efficiency theory under a broad class of two-phase designs.
+Their work provides guidance on constructing efficient estimators of causal effects under general two-phase sampling designs.

 # `txshift`'s Scope